jbnetapp/demosmbc/README.md

 ````
 **Remarque**: The two ONTAP clusters are virtual  runing in an hypervisor so we can not expect to have high throughput performance.

-Now you are ready to play with SMBC in real life To demonstrate the SAN LUN  transparent application failover so you could:
+Now you are ready to play with SM-BC in real life To demonstrate the SAN LUN  transparent application failover so you could:
 - Put all Data LIF down from primary cluster1 *network interface modify -status-admin down -lif <>*
 - Failover or Reboot cluster1 or cluster2 during IO activity
 - etc..